robtaylor/amaranth-awesome/README.md

  - https://github.com/kivikakk/sh1107 - SH1107 driver
  - https://github.com/lambdaconcept/amaranth-to-litex Use amaranth-to-litex to simply import Amaranth code into a Litex project.
  - https://github.com/weshu/Amaranth_LFSR - a re-write of Alexforencich's verilog-lfsr, with Amaranth HDL.
+   (Note: there is now a RFC to add and LFSR generator to Amaranth core)  https://github.com/amaranth-lang/rfcs/pull/72)
  - https://github.com/sporniket/amaranth-stuff Amaranth stuff by Sporniket is my collection of essential code written using the Amaranth hdl.